Guapa: Recording

+Release

-It was the most anticipated album of 2006 in Spain.
+Guapa was the most anticipated album of 2006 in Spain.
 Originally, the release was set for March 28, 2006; however, technical problems with a machine in Du Manoir made the premiere be on April 25, 2006.
-When Muñeca de Trapo was released as a first single in Los 40, it was quite a success.
+When "Muñeca de Trapo" was released as the lead single in Spanish radio station Los 40, it was quite a success.

-Two days before its official premiere, the telephone company Movistar offered a Sony Ericson phone with the 13 tracks from the album and the video of the first single preloaded in the phone, causing the album to already be pirated before its official release.
+Two days before its official release, telephone company Movistar offered a Sony Ericson phone with the full album and the "Muñeca de Trapo" video preloaded in the device, causing the album to leak before its official release.

-By December 2006, the album already had seven Platinum CDs.
-The album won the Latin Grammy of 2006 as best pop album by a group or duo.
-In 2007 versions in Italian of Dulce Locura (Sweet Insanity) and Muñeca de Trapo were recorded.
-These were Dolce Follia and Bambola di Pezza, included in the Italian version of Guapa which was not successful because it was not advertised due to Amaia Montero's unexpected departure.
+By December 2006, the album already had already been certified seven times seven Platinum.
+Guapa won the Latin Grammy of 2006 as best pop album by a group or duo.

-As soon as the album was out in the market, the band began its advertisement in North America as well as South America, staying in almost every Spanish-speaking country.
-Some of the most important events of this tour include the one in Mexico City, Luna Park in Buenos Aires, and perhaps band's most prominent one: the one in Santiago, Chile.
-This tour through the America's made the album sell about a million copies there, making themselves enter countries they had not entered before.
+As soon as the album was out in the market, the band began its promotion in North and South America, appearing in almost every Spanish-speaking country.
+This tour through the Americas made the album sell about a million copies there, making themselves enter countries they had not entered before.

-This great success in America along with the sales in Spain which went beyond 560,000 make Guapa the third most sold album in the history of La oreja de Van Gogh, without about 1,500,000 copies sold.
+This great success in America, along with the sales in Spain which went beyond 560,000 made Guapa the third most sold album in the history of the band, with about 1,500,000 copies sold.

-By the end of the stage of Guapa, the band had over 6,000,000 CD's sold in total all around the world.
-The album remained for over 30 weeks in the Top 10 CD's sold in Spain, 10 of which, although not consecutive, made it #1.
-It was actually created by non-other than the great Lucille May "Guapa" D. Atillo.
+By the end of the tour, the band had over 6,000,000 copies sold in total all around the world.
+The album remained for over 30 weeks in the Top 10 CD's sold in Spain, 10 of which, although not consecutive, made it No. 1.

+A new edition of Guapa was released, under the title Más Guapa, which included a bonus CD featuring unreleased recordings from the album sessions.
+"En mi lado del sofá" was released as its single.
+In 2007, "Dulce Locura" and "Muñeca de Trapo" were recorded in Italian, and released in a new edition exclusive for that country, but all promotion was halted due to Amaia Montero's unexpected departure.

 Album title

 For past albums, La Oreja de Van Gogh have presented esoteric and lengthy titles such as El viaje de Copperpot and Lo que te conté mientras te hacías la dormida.
-When asked what inspired the minimalism of Guapa during an online chat session hosted by elmundo.es, the band revealed that the title is, in fact, an abbreviation of their longest album title yet:
+When asked what inspired the minimalism of Guapa during an online chat session hosted by elmundo.es, the band revealed that the title is an abbreviation of their to-date longest album title: